Bio-Works improves Customer Experience by removing friction

 Mavericks held three half-day training sessions with the users to give everyone a basic knowledge of HubSpot CRM and Sales Hub.
 Karsten: "The sessions had a good balance between educational and practical.
 Personal tools, like phone and email integrations, were set up for the users.
 It was nice to see how colleagues with more advanced skills jumped in to help their peers in setting up their tools."

 Additional support and the need for superusers

 After the training sessions, Mavericks did one-on-one sessions with the users who most benefitted from this.
-In these sessions, they helped users with less digital skills to log their meetings and tasks or helped advanced users build custom reports and dashboards.
+These sessions helped users with less digital skills to log their meetings and tasks or helped advanced users build custom reports and dashboards.
 In this way, the team became very self-sufficient very quickly.

 "After the training and one-on-one sessions, we only got a few additional questions from superusers who were testing the boundaries of the system," says Tobias.
 "Having internal champions in the team is a big success factor for adoption; that's why I would also attribute a big part of the successful adoption towards these superusers."

 The Bio-Works website was past due for a make-over.
-Branding guidelines were on point, but the look-and-feel of the site was outdated, it was far from conversion-optimized, and managing the site had become a pain.
+Branding guidelines were on point, but the look and feel of the site were outdated; it was far from conversion-optimized, and managing the site had become a pain.

 Why HubSpot CMS Hub?

 "We had been using HubSpot for email marketing, landing pages, and social media, but the website was still on another platform," says Rhiannon Sanders, Senior Marketing Manager at Bio-Works.
 "Managing the old website was a huge pain.
 Our old WordPress website had become very unstable; pages were crashing when uploading documents and simply updating a page with some new information good cut away half of my day."